michaelwschultz/hemolog.com/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can also open http://localhost:8081 to see the Firebase emulators and the corresponding data.
+Hemolog uses Auth for authentication via Google (which is faked when running locally) and Firestore for hosting your data.
+You can manipulate your data via this interface as well.

-You can start editing the page by modifying `pages/index.tsx`.
+After you're up and running, start editing the landing page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 ### Learn More about Next.js